robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-rudrata-cycle.md

 - The cycle can traverse this chain in two ways (encoding TRUE/FALSE)

 **Clause Gadget:**
 - For each clause C_j = (l_1 ∨ l_2 ∨ l_3), create vertices connected to the variable gadgets
 - If the cycle takes the path corresponding to a true literal, it can visit the clause vertex

 **Why This Works:**

 **Forward Direction (3-SAT satisfiable → Rudrata Cycle exists):**
-- If \phi is satisfiable, construct cycle through variable gadgets based on assignment
+- If φ is satisfiable, construct cycle through variable gadgets based on assignment
 - Visit clause vertices for satisfied clauses
 - This gives a valid Rudrata cycle